 Matthieu P. Raillard

-Matthieu Raillard joined the faculty at Lewis & Clark in 2004, after completing a Ph.D. at the University of Virginia.
+Matthieu Raillard joined the faculty at Lewis & Clark in 2004, after completing a PhD at the University of Virginia.
+He was born in Algeria, raised in France, and educated in the United States.

 His work has been published in leading journals such as Dieciocho, Revista de estudios hispánicos, Decimonónica, L’Érudit franco-espagnol, Vanderbilt e-Journal of Luso-Hispanic Studies and Studies in Eighteenth Century Culture.
-He has also collaborated on the Cambridge History of Spanish Literature, Diccionario de críticos literarios del Siglo XIX, and Nineteenth Century Literature Criticism.
-Prof. Raillard regularly serves as a book reviewer for Dieciocho and other journals, and is the new sub-field editor of Spanish Books for Eighteenth Century Current Bibliography.
-He is currently working on a book-length manuscript on authorship in eighteenth-century Spain, and has a book chapter forthcoming on Romantic Satanism in Perversiones decimonónicas (2018).
+He has also collaborated on the Cambridge History of Spanish Literature, Diccionario de críticos literarios del Siglo XIX, Nineteenth Century Literature Criticism and contributed a chapter to Perversiones decimonónicas.
+Prof. Raillard regularly serves as a book reviewer for Dieciocho and other journals, and was the sub-field editor of Spanish Books for Eighteenth Century Current Bibliography.
+He has recently published articles in Protest in the Eighteenth Century (Routledge), in Miríada Hispánica, and in Enlightened Nightscapes.

 His teaching experience covers all levels of language and literature instruction, and he has directed undergraduate independent study courses and Honors Theses.